velvia/spark-sql-gdelt/README.md

     sqlContext.cacheTable("gdelt")

 Now, the table will be cached on the next execution and subsequent queries will run out of the cache.
 The cache stores the data in an efficient columnar format and will use compression if enabled.

-Compression seems to help significantly (5x savings when I tried it -- at least compared to uncompressed case classes, which might not be a fair comparison).
+Compression seems to help, but not as much as you might expect based on the techniques used (dictionary compression, RLE, etc.).
 To enable it, add this line to your `conf/spark-defaults.conf`:

     spark.sql.inMemoryColumnarStorage.compressed true